-Option 1: Single Essential Oil
+Fragrance Option 1: Use a Single Essential Oil

-Option 2: Pre-Blended Synergy
+Fragrance Option 2: Use Pre-Blended Essential Oils

 Essential oils are divided into three main categories, based on their unique scent profile: Base Notes, Middle Notes, and Top Notes.

-Base Notes (scents are uplifting, very sharp, and slow to evaporate): cedarwood, frankincense, ginger (to Middle), jasmine (to Middle), patchouli, sandalwood, vanilla, vetiver, ylang ylang (to Middle).
+- Base Notes (scents are uplifting, very sharp, and slow to evaporate): cedarwood, frankincense, ginger (to Middle), jasmine (to Middle), patchouli, sandalwood, vanilla, vetiver, ylang ylang (to Middle).

-Middle Notes (scents last a couple of hours, supportive): bay, cardamom, geranium, fir balsam, geranium, ginger (to Base), helichrysum, jasmine (to Base), lavender (to Top), lemongrass, palmarosa, orange (to Top), rosemary, ylang ylang (to Base).
+- Middle Notes (scents last a couple of hours, supportive): bay, cardamom, geranium, fir balsam, geranium, ginger (to Base), helichrysum, jasmine (to Base), lavender (to Top), lemongrass, palmarosa, orange (to Top), rosemary, ylang ylang (to Base).

-Top Notes (introduce the perfume, quick to evaporate, uplifting): bergamot, clary sage (to Middle), eucalyptus, grapefruit, juniper, lemon, lime, neroli, orange (to Middle), palmarosa, peppermint, pine, tangerine, verbena.
+- Top Notes (introduce the perfume, quick to evaporate, uplifting): bergamot, clary sage (to Middle), eucalyptus, grapefruit, juniper, lemon, lime, neroli, orange (to Middle), palmarosa, peppermint, pine, tangerine, verbena.

-To find your custom perfume scent, experiment with just a few essential oils (3-6 individual oils– preferably a good mix of Base, Middle, and Top Notes).
+To make your custom perfume fragrance, experiment with just a few essential oils (3-6 individual oils– preferably a good mix of Base, Middle, and Top Notes).
 Add two drops of a Base Note to a small amount of carrier oil, smell the oil and evaluate which Middle Note (from your oil choices) will best accompany the scent.
 Add two drops of the desired Middle Note, and then repeat the smell test.
 Finally, add a drop at a time of the desired Top Note, taking time to swirl the mixture and conduct a smell test before adding new drops.
 If you’d like to go back and add more of the Base Note or Middle Note, now is the time to experiment.
 Creating a custom scent is all about trial and error, so have fun with the process and take notes.

 The essential oil (or oils) used to create your perfume will depend on your scent preferences as well as the mood you want to create.
 Once you know which scent you’ll be using, it’s time to make your solid perfume.
 Below, you’ll find my basic recipe for creating a custom perfume.

-How to Make Solid Perfume
+How to Make Solid Perfume with Essential Oils

-Carefully remove the bowl from the heat source, and stir the liquid.
+- Carefully remove the bowl from the heat source, and stir the liquid.

-Once the liquid begins to cool (just a minute or two), add the essential oil(s) of choice.
+- Once the liquid begins to cool (just a minute or two), add the essential oil(s) of choice.
 Gently stir the essential oils into the oil.
 Place the lid on the container to keep the essential oils from evaporating.